Bootstrap FreeKB - Amazon Web Services (AWS) - Get Simple Queue Service (SQS) Messages using Python boto3

 This also assumes you are familiar with Amazon Web Services (AWS) Simple Queue Service (SQS).
 If not, check out my article Amazon Web Services (AWS) - Getting Started with Simple Queue Service (SQS).

 You will need the URL of the queue you want to consume messages on.
 This can be done using list_queues or get_queue_url.
 And then receive_message can be used to get/consumes the messages in a queue.
 This will not delete the message in the queue.
-Instead, delete_message must be used to delete the message from the queue.
+Instead, delete_message can be used to delete the message from the queue.

 #!/usr/bin/python3